FelixBole/P4-Billet-Alaska/README.md

 - Login system
 - Access to basic CRUD on the chapters he writes
 - WYSIWYG system for the writer to have a more pleasant interface to write his work

+***

+TODO:
+--

+As of right now accessing the home page when specifying url : index.php?p=home works Aiming to redirect automatically to the home page when the user enters index.php